More than 2.8 million pounds uncollected in annual fines by ICO

 Jumping on the GDPR bandwagon

-Unnecessary costs for small organisations
+GDPR causing unnecessary costs for small organisations

 The cost of GDPR is hitting business across the board, especially in the not-for-profit sector.
 Already strapped for cash schools and local authorities must spend thousands of pounds on privacy staff and external advice but are not being given any extra funding to do so.